 Heat pumps provide both heating and cooling, eliminating the need for separate systems.
 This versatility makes them ideal for maintaining comfortable indoor temperatures throughout the year.
 Heat pumps can improve indoor air quality by dehumidifying the air and filtering out dust and allergens.

-This section provides examples of a research, teaching or innovation taking place at Robert Gordon University and/or The National Subsea Centre, Aberdeen related to this topic.
+This section provides examples of a research, teaching or innovation taking place at Robert Gordon University to this topic.